IEEE VIS 2024

 Must Be A Tuesday: Affect, Attribution, and Geographic Variability in Equity-Oriented Visualizations of Population Health Disparities

-Collaboration with Lace Padilla, testing equitable data design techniques for population mortality charts.
+Collaboration with Lace Padilla, examining equitable data design techniques for population mortality charts, published in 2024 IEEE Visualization and Visual Analytics (VIS)

 Abstract